modelteam-ai/modelteam.ai/README_org.md

 ### 2 Generating Team Stats

 - For this step, no internet access is required.
 Everything stays on your local machine
-- Add full local paths of your git repos to a text file.
-1 line for each repo. e.g. `~/repo_list.txt`
+- Clone the repo to your local machine and add the full paths to a text file, one line for each repo. e.g. `~/repo_list.txt`.
+This file will be used later as input.
+  - Alternatively, if all your repos are in a single directory, you can pass the directory path directly.
 ```bash
 # Clone all your repositories that you want to include in your profile if it's not already cloned
 $ cat ~/repo_list.txt